International Chinese Language Teachers (Confucius Institute) Scholarships

 Category 1: scholarships for one semester's study

-Applicants are allowed to choose to complete their period of study (5 months duration) in Autumn (September) 2020 or Spring (March) 2021 in the institutions approved by Hanban.
+Applicants are allowed to choose to complete their period of study (5 months duration) in Autumn (September) 2021 or Spring (March) 2022.
 Successful applicants may choose to study Chinese Language for a period of one semester.
 Scholarships for one semester's study are awarded to outstanding students of Chinese that fulfil the following eligibility criteria.

 - Applicants must be non-Chinese citizens aged from 16 to 35 and in good health (if you are a local Chinese teacher then you must be under 45 and if you are an undergraduate student you should be under 25)